Applies to: any interfaces with a 5-pin MIDI input and output

 Sending MIDI data to computer:

-If you are sending MIDI data from your external MIDI device, to your computer, you will have to connect the MIDI OUT of the device to the MIDI IN of the interface.
+To send MIDI data from your external MIDI device into your computer, connect the MIDI OUT of the device to the MIDI IN of your interface.

-Then in your DAW you will have to create a MIDI track or software instrument track and set the MIDI channel to 'All Channels' or whichever designated MIDI channel you are using.
+In your DAW, create a MIDI track or software instrument track and set the MIDI channel to 'All Channels' or whichever designated MIDI channel you are using.

 Sending MIDI data from DAW out to MIDI device:

-If you wish to send MIDI data from your DAW out to a MIDI device using a Focusrite interface, you will have to connect the 5-pin DIN MIDI cable from the MIDI OUT of the interface to the MIDI IN of the MIDI device.
+To send MIDI data from your DAW out to a MIDI device using a Focusrite interface, connect the 5-pin DIN MIDI cable from the MIDI OUT of the interface to the MIDI IN of the MIDI device.

-Then, in your DAW, you will have to create a MIDI track or software instrument track and set the MIDI output to the 'All Channels' or whichever designated MIDI channel you are using.
+In your DAW, create a MIDI track or software instrument track and set the MIDI output to the 'All Channels' or whichever designated MIDI channel you are using.